 Adopting slogans such as ‘openness’ and ‘diversity’ – code for the removal of all restraints on ‘investment’ – the growing influence of this new ideology … ‘globalism’ … is not a theory, conspiratorial or otherwise.
 The war on human society is a stage, perhaps the final stage, in the natural evolution of capitalism, predicted for centuries by social scientists.
+Dissociated from physical reality and separated from membership of any meaningful communities, the lives we will lead in this new world will be isolated, spiritually empty and dominated, if not defined, by meaningless patterns of consumption.

 If the ‘new normal’ is ever to be realised, to its fullest extent, political process will be subordinated to ‘expert’ opinion which means, in effect, monopoly commercial interests.
 Infiltrating every aspect of political, social and cultural life, the instrument of global ‘rule’ is a patrician class of politicians, technocrats and intellectuals whose interests no longer require deference to any scientific laws or loyalty to any human family and who exercise almost total control over mass media.